webtides/ocean-crm/README.md

 # ocean-crm

 ## TODOs
-* Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 * Svg partials/helpers instead of inline copies
 * Logo
 * Favicon
 * Layout improvements and fixes
+  * Pagination component for more than 6 pages
+  * Logs sorting seems out of order
+  * Impersonation seems broken
+  * Updating Contacts is broken...
+  * Flash messages seem broken
+  * Session seems to be broken or not consistent
+* Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 * Write Readme
 * Push to GitHub